IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-hcp.md

 ```

 ## Step-3: Create Hosted Cluster
-* Run each part step-by-step by running one playbook at a time, or all at once using [hcp.yaml](https://github.com/veera-damisetti/Ansible-OpenShift-Provisioning/blob/main/playbooks/hcp.yaml).
+* Run each part step-by-step by running one playbook at a time, or all at once using [hcp.yaml](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/hcp.yaml).
+    * If bastion is already available ( bastion_params.create = false ) , just give ip ,user, and nameserver under bastion_params section and remaining parameters under bastion_params can be ignored.

 * Here's the full list of playbooks to be run in order, full descriptions of each can be found further down the page:
     * create_hosted_cluster.yaml ([code](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/create_hosted_cluster.yaml))
     * create_agents_and_wait_for_install_complete.yaml ([code](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/create_agents_and_wait_for_install_complete.yaml))